Download Ngo Dinh Diem Worksheets

 - Diem established the Can Lao Party to support his political doctrine of Person Dignity Theory.

 - He is a controversial figure, historians consider him a tool for the United States, while others portray him as an avatar of Vietnamese tradition.

-- While he is usually referred to as Diệm in English, his family name is actually Ngô.
+- While he is usually referred to as Diệm in English, his family name is Ngô.

 - The assassination of Ngo Dinh Diem occurred twenty days before the assassination of John F. Kennedy.

-South Vietnam was a state created in 1949 by France and internationally recognized in 1950.
-Former Emperor Bao Dai became Chief of State and after the 1954 Geneva Agreements, South Vietnam had to abandon the northern part of the country to the Democratic Republic of Vietnam.
-Ngo Dinh Diem was appointed prime minister in 1954 and after ousting Bao Dai in 1955, he became president of the Republic of Vietnam with the backing of the United States.
+- South Vietnam was a state created in 1949 by France and internationally recognised in 1950.
+Former Emperor Bao Dai became Chief of State, and after the 1954 Geneva Agreements, South Vietnam had to abandon the northern part of the country to the Democratic Republic of Vietnam.
+Ngo Dinh Diem was appointed prime minister in 1954, and after ousting Bao Dai in 1955, he became President of the Republic of Vietnam with the backing of the United States.